 - Mustard - you can absolutely use spicy mustard or brown mustard or whatever kind of mustard you prefer.
 The mustard adds a little zing to the egg bake.

 - Seasoning - if you don't have basil and oregano, you could substitute these two with 2 teaspoon of Italian seasoning.

 - Squash - yellow summer squash can be a good substitution, or it can be used alongside the zucchini.

-If you're on the hunt for a vegan zucchini breakfast casserole, try Minimalist Baker's Vegan Zucchini Gratin.
+If you're on the hunt for a vegan zucchini breakfast egg bake, try Minimalist Baker's Vegan Zucchini Gratin.